dahea/quizApp/README.md

 - dynamically add the next question and remove the current question from the screen, when the user clicks the “Next” button.
 - client-side data validation: make sure the user answers each question before proceeding to the next question.
 - store the quiz questions in an external JSON file.
+- add a “Back” button to allow the user to go back and change answer
+- show the radio button selected for question.

 ###specs to add

 set 1:
-- Add a “Back” button to allow the user to go back and change her answer.
-The user can go back up to the first question.
-For the questions that the user has answered already, be sure to show the radio button selected, so that the user is not forced to answer the questions again, which she has completed.
+-
 - Add user authentication: allow users log in, and save their login credentials to local storage (HTML5 browser storage).
 - Use cookies to remember the user, and show a “Welcome, First Name” message when the user returns to the quiz.